salikovskiy/honey-money/README.md

 </a>

 ## Preview samples
-Our application is fully optimized for correct work on all devices From smartphone to computer.
+Our application is fully optimized for correct work on all devices.

+From smartphone to computer.

 <img src="https://i.ibb.co/xfMGG6z/honey-money1.jpg" />